dnanexus-archive/bigtop/README.md

 ### `npm start`

-Runs the app in the development mode.
+Runs the app in development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.